nguyenpham/ocgdb/README.md

 # Open Chess Game Database Standard (OCGDB)

+Version Alpha

+## Features/high lights
+- It has an open data structure: very easy to understand, change, convert to/from other formats
+- It could be used already by 3rd-party programs (SQL browsers/tools)
+- It could work well with over 90 million games.
+So far it is only the chess game database program (except some database servers) could work with that number of games.
+We estimate it could work well too with several times larger games
+- It could convert data from PGN files with very high speed, as fast as the fastest programs
+- It could create databases with very small sizes (depending on configurations), as small as the smallest ones created by binary formats
+- It could perform approximate-position-searching (to answer questions such as find positions/games with 3 white Queens; white Pawns in d4, e4, f5, g6, and black King in b7) with very high speed, as fast as any fastest programs
+- It has its own Position Query Language and parser to query for approximate-position-searching
+- It uses SQL - the strongest query language for databases.
+That could help to query any information game headers, from simple to very complicated queries- It has its own query language for approximate-position-searching.
+It is so simple but extremely strong to query
+- It has all the basic functions of a database program (for converting, searching) and more functions will be added constantly

+We believe it is one of the fastest, smallest (in terms of database sizes), and strongest (in terms of game numbers and position-searching) chess game database programs.
+It could compete for all parameters, results with the best chess game database format and its programs/tools.

 ## Overview

 Almost all popular/published chess game databases are in binary formats.
 Those formats have some advantages such as fast and compact.
 However, they also have some drawbacks: